Last updated on November 16th, 2022 at 04:55 pm

 What’s missing?
 Actually quite a bit – but the missing “fundamental” was:

 Don’t feel embarrassed about telling your patients to do what is best for them.
 And don’t forget to tell patients how much it will cost – another key point.
-If you explain the treatment plan, make sure the patient understands its necessity, and get their agreement to move ahead, then it will decrease the chances of your patient walking out the door “unclosed.”
+If you explain the treatment plan, make sure the patient understands its necessity, and get their agreement to move ahead before going off to make financial arrangements and schedule, then it will decrease the chances of your patient walking out the door “unclosed.”

 It’s like when you take your car to a dealership service center.
 The mechanic sees that your battery is dying, your transmission is starting to go, and a few electrical parts have to be replaced.
 But they tell you about one repair at a time.
 So you say to yourself: “Every time I go to get my oil and filter changed, they slap me with another $500 bill.”
 Or you think, “Well, if it was already going bad last time I was in here, why didn’t you just tell me about it then?”